The Apartment: Plot

-Realizing that Fran is the woman Sheldrake has been taking to his apartment, Baxter lets himself be picked up by a married lady at a local bar.
-When they arrive at his apartment, he discovers Fran, passed out on his bed from an apparent suicidal overdose of sleeping pills.
-He ditches the woman from the bar and enlists Dr. Dreyfuss, a medical doctor living in the next-door apartment, to revive Fran.
-When Baxter makes Dreyfuss believe that he was the cause of the incident, Dreyfuss scolds him for philandering and advises him to "be a mensch."
+During the company's raucous Christmas Eve party, Baxter is very proud to tell Fran about his promotion until he sees in her hands the pocket mirror, she had left at home and realizes that it is her that Sheldrake is seeing in secret.
+Baxter does not tell Fran what he has realized.
+Sheldrake's secretary Miss Olsen tells Fran that her boss has had numerous affairs with office personnel, including herself.
+Later, Fran confronts Sheldrake at Baxter's apartment.
+When she gives him a wrapped Christmas present, he gives her a $100 bill from his wallet and tells her to buy herself something expensive.
+Claiming he loves her, he rushes for the train back to his family in White Plains.

-Fran spends two days recuperating in the apartment, during which a bond develops between them, especially after he confesses to his own suicide attempt over unrequited feelings for a woman who now sends him a fruitcake every Christmas.
-Fran says she has always suffered bad luck in her love life.
+Finding out that Fran is the woman Sheldrake has been taking to his apartment, Baxter gets drunk at a local bar.
+Killing time before he can go home, he allows himself to be picked up by a married woman; they then head back to his apartment.
+There, he discovers Fran passed out on his bed from an overdose of his sleeping pills.
+He ditches the woman and enlists his neighbor, Dr. Dreyfuss, to revive Fran.
+Baxter implies that he was responsible for the incident; Dreyfuss scolds him for philandering and advises him to "be a mensch."

-As Baxter prepares a romantic dinner, one of the managers arrives for a tryst.
-Baxter persuades him and his companion to leave, but the manager recognizes Fran and informs his colleagues.
-Later confronted by Fran's brother-in-law, Karl Matuschka, who is looking for her, the jealous managers direct Karl to Baxter’s apartment.
-Baxter deflects the brother's-in-law anger over Fran's wayward behavior by once again assuming all responsibility.
-Karl punches him, and Fran kisses Baxter for protecting her.
+Fran spends two days recuperating in Baxter's apartment, during which a bond develops between them, especially after he confesses to his own suicide attempt over unrequited love back in his hometown of Cincinnati.
+Fran says that she has always suffered bad luck in her love life.
+During Fran's stay, one of the managers arrives for a tryst.
+Baxter persuades him to leave, but the manager recognizes her and later informs his colleagues.
+Though impressed, they are nonetheless annoyed that they have not had the same ready access to the apartment since Baxter's promotion.

-When Sheldrake learns that Miss Olsen tipped off Fran about his affairs, he fires her, but she retaliates by spilling all to Sheldrake's wife, who promptly throws her husband out.
-With no regrets for his behavior, Sheldrake believes that this situation just makes it easier to pursue Fran, although she hints that she is losing interest.
-Having promoted Baxter to an even higher position, which also gives him a key to the executive washroom, Sheldrake expects Baxter to loan out his apartment yet again for him and Fran.
-Baxter gives him back the washroom key instead, proclaiming that he has decided to become a mensch, and quits the firm, forbidding Sheldrake from ever bringing anyone to his apartment again.
-He decides to move out of the apartment and begins to pack his belongings.
+When Fran's brother-in-law Karl shows up at the office building looking for her, he is sent to Baxter's apartment, catching him in the middle of preparing a romantic dinner.
+Baxter deflects Karl's anger over Fran's wayward behavior by once again assuming all responsibility.
+Karl punches him, prompting Fran to kiss Baxter on the forehead for protecting her.